Thelesperma filifolium

 Thelesperma filifolium, commonly known as stiff greenthread, or plains greenthread, is a species of flowering plant in the aster family, Asteraceae.
 It is often found growing in shallow soils.
 It prefers disturbed sites in dry, sandy or gravelly soil with a neutral to basic pH.
 Stiff greenthread adapts to various soil conditions, including loam, clay, caliche, and roadsides.
-It blooms between March and June and often into the fall.
+It generally flowers from March to August, sometimes into October.

 Distribution

 In Texas, stiff greenthread can be found growing along roadsides and on dry hills in the South Plains and Edwards Plateau regions.
 The herb grows over much of the plains and mountain states, reaching up to Wyoming, Montana, Nebraska and South Dakota.
 It grows prolifically on the Navajo, Hopi, and Pueblo lands, as well as throughout much of New Mexico, Arizona and Colorado.

+Stiff greenthread is found on disturbed sites on clays or sandy soils, on rocky slopes, and often on limestone, at elevations from 10 to 2200 meters, in South Dakota, Wyoming, Nebraska, Colorado, Kansas, Missouri, New Mexico, Oklahoma, Arkansas, Texas, Louisiana, Mississippi, Coahuila, Nuevo León, San Luis Potosí, and Querétaro.

 Description

 Having a taproot, it is extremely resistant to drought, but thrives in rain.
 The designation greenthread is most appropriate, as it has thin, thread-like leaves.
 It can be single-stemmed or multi-stemmed, and reaches a height of 12 to 26 inches.
 The leaves are scattered along the whole stem.
 The daisy-like, 2 inch, eight-ray flowers are golden-yellow and the numerous disk flowers are reddish to dark brown.
 The urn-shaped bloom buds droop downward prior to opening.
 The inner whorl of phyllaries surrounding the lower portion of the bloom is translucent, which allows the colors of the developing flowers to be seen.
 When open, there are two types of phyllary at the base of the bloom: one is short and green, the other red and long.